William Contreras Player Props: Brewers vs. Astros

 William Contreras At The Plate

-- Contreras has eight doubles, four home runs and 17 walks while batting .252.
+- Contreras is batting .252 with eight doubles, four home runs and 17 walks.

-- In 70.3% of his 37 games this season, Contreras has picked up at least one hit.
-He's also had six multi-hit games.

 - He has scored in 15 games this season (40.5%), but has had no multi-run games.